Parents Guide to Smartphone Safety: Technology, Social Media, Sexting, and Cyberbullying

+No matter their age, teen, tween, or younger children need to be aware of phone safety.
 The first step to protecting your child is making sure that they know about the dangers that exist out there.

+Most people add a child to their existing data plan.
+It is easy to use a family link to connect phones, track mobile phone use, and monitor the child's usage and location.
 If you've decided to get your child a simple phone with only text and call capabilities, make sure that they know:

 - Don't let others use their phone, especially not strangers.

 - Don't answer calls that aren't in their contacts.
-You should set up your child's contact list to contain your home, cell, and work number, along with the numbers of other family members and family friends that they may need to contact.
+You should set up your child's contact list to contain your home, cell, and work number, along with the numbers of other family members and family friends they may need to contact.

 - Don't let others use your cell phone, especially not strangers.